LLMs syntactically adapt their language use to their conversational partner: Ethical Considerations

 \section{Ethical Considerations}

 We believe that our work is unlikely to have an immediate ethical or societal impact.
-However, there is potential that the reported effects serve as a footprint of LLM generated texts -- we didn't prompt the model to adapt to the language, but this effect appears inherently.
-This potentially leads to patterns that are intrinsic to LLMs, which could be leveraged to detect LLM generated texts.
+However, there is potential that the reported effects serve as a footprint of LLM generated conversations -- we didn't prompt the model to adapt to the language, but this effect appears inherently.
+This potentially leads to patterns that are intrinsic to LLMs, which could be leveraged to detect LLM generated conversations.